iamtheyammer/data-science-sp25/challenges/c03-stang-assignment.md

 - Is there “one true value” for the material properties of Aluminum?

   - No, there is not.
-As the thickness changes, we see changes in both `nu` and `E`.
+We see variation in both `nu` and `E` throughout the dataset.

 - How many aluminum alloys are in this dataset?
 How do you know?